A balanced approach: Compassion.

 Pause for a moment and ask yourself - how compassionate am I with myself?

-We may:
+You may:

 - Give in to people pleasing tendencies and let them take over

-- Be overly critical of ourselves
+- Be overly critical of yourself

 >>> Does any of this sound familiar?

 I'm not saying stop being compassionate towards others.
-I am trying to shine light on a potential imbalance and encourage a more mindful and balanced approach, especially if the above resonates strongly with you.
+I am trying to shine light on a potential imbalance and encourage a more mindful and balanced approach, especially if the above strongly resonates with you.

 Compassion is such an important component when interacting with others and supports harmonious relationships.
 It brings a lot of benefit to the receiver and to the giver, too.
 It cultivates patience, nurtures acceptance and tolerance and helps ease potentially strong emotions that can arise otherwise such as anger, bitterness or resentment.
 However, self-compassion is equally important, for the same reasons and many more.